-Light boxes and LED displays
+Do light boxes and LED displays attract customers?

 By their very nature, light boxes are very noticeable to people passing by, thanks to their brightness.
 LED light boxes come in various shapes and sizes, from wall mounted poster cases outside cinemas, to large freestanding totems outside retail stores.